wilkerlucio/mcp-clj/README.md

 # mcp-clj

-An implementation of the Model-Channel Protocol (MCP) in Clojure, designed to expose Clojure REPL functionality over an SSE transport.
+An implementation of the Model Context Protocol (MCP) in Clojure, designed to expose Clojure REPL functionality over an SSE transport.

 ## Project Description

-mcp-clj is a Clojure implementation of the Model-Channel Protocol (MCP) defined by Anthropic.
+mcp-clj is a Clojure implementation of the Model Context Protocol (MCP) defined by Anthropic.
 It provides both client and server components for MCP communication, with a specific focus on exposing Clojure REPL functionality.
 The project aims to maintain compatibility with